stoplightio/elements/README.md

 - Callbacks being rendered
 - Default try it out server and removal of server dropdown from try it out section
+- useCustomNav is optional and can be set to true to hide stoplights default sidebar.
+- useGetOasNavTree parses an api spec and returns an array of grouped endpoints and schemas.

 ## How to use